Intelligence in the Battle of Princeton: Aftermath

 Published in 1875, the Light Horse's narrative of the 30 December expedition cooperates almost perfectly with that of Joseph Reed.
 The sole discrepancy is the number of men that Reed took with him.
 The Light Horse maintains that Reed took twelve, not seven, cavalrymen with him on the mission to Princeton, while Reed clearly asserts in his handwritten account that he proceeded on that day "with seven gentlemen," five of whom he names: Messrs.
 Caldwell, Dunlap, Hunter, Pollard, and Peters.
 Assuming that the two others are Messrs.
 Lardner and Leiper, five men of the Light Horse's narrative remain unaccounted for.

 Whether Reed excluded, by accident or by design, the names of men that accompanied him on such a vital mission, or whether members of the Light Horse sought credit, ex post facto, for a mission with which they were not involved, is unclear.
 History seems to have sided with the Light Horse; most accounts of the expedition mention twelve, not seven cavalrymen.
 A notable exception is David Hackett Fischer’s Washington's Crossing, which—perhaps nodding to the discrepancy—avoids the mention of a figure.
 The legacy of the Philadelphia Light Horse stands in stark contrast to that of Cadwalader's anonymous and "intelligent young gentleman."
-He might have been a student at Princeton, which had been closed since the British invasion.
+He might have been a student at Princeton, which had closed after the British invasion of New Jersey.
 It is likely that he had no surviving family; none claimed his story after the war or since.